erichoose/market/README.md

 An AngularJS code challenge.

-The logic is split between 3 controllers, each ewith their own view.
+The logic is split between 3 controllers, each with their own view.
 Data is communicated accross controllers with various factories.